 An Introduction to VCE Art /Studio Arts, and IB Visual Arts.
 This one semester elective focuses on exploring processes and techniques as well as making art works in a variety of media, including drawing, painting, mixed media and printmaking.

-Students will also investigate themes, ideas and cultures and visit an art exhibition.
+Students will also investigate how and why Artists explore various themes, ideas and cultures, and how they can express their own ideas through artmaking practices.
 Students will: